fbpx

 IMGP1613

-You could make little burgers with these, chicken salad sandwiches, little BLT’s…I could go on and on.
+The obvious answer is for little burgers, or sliders, chicken salad sandwiches, or little BLT’s…I could go on and on.

 I made grilled chicken sliders with mixed lettuce and a new Asian hot sauce I’m obsessed with called Go-Chu-Jang.